unidao/Fund-Allocation-Proposals-UIP/README.md

-# Investment-Proposals-UIP-
+# Fund-Allocation-Proposal
-Investment Proposals (UIP)
+Fund Allocation Proposals (UIP)

-This repository will be a collection of UNIDAO Investment Strategies (UIP) focused on DeFI ecosystem
+This repository will be a collection of UNIDAO Fund Allocation Proposals (UIP) focused on DeFI ecosystem

-Contributors might create an issue for each strategy of DAO asset allocation with description of risks and upside potential
+Contributors might create an issue for each proposal of DAO asset allocation with description of risks and upside potential